jollyoldsaintnixon/goodPlays/README.md

   PROFILE:
     - implement proper position sticky for jump links
     - decorate comments
+    - Different lede when no comments
   SEARCH BAR:
     - can select with arrow keys
+    - set max width, prevent overflow x
   INDEX:
     - implement paginate (somehow)
   GAME COMMENTS:
     - can click on comment in user profile to go to that comment's location within the game show page
     - comments respect white space breaklines
     - make child rearing more efficient
+  SPLASH:
+    - show game changes after a few secs
+  ADVANCED SEARCH:
+    - if you come back to the index page after advanced searching, no long opens modal